hminnovation/beginner-wagtail/{{cookiecutter.repo_name}}/readme.md

 ### Loading mock data
 Given that it's a content management system it's quite useful to have some data :)

-You can load it in by running
+You can load it in by running `python manage.py load_initial_data`.
-`python manage.py load_initial_data.py`

 ### Logging in
 Once you've run `python manage.py load_initial_data.py` you'll be able to visit [http://localhost:8000/admin/](http://localhost:8000/admin/) and login using